jeromecoupe/sassgrids/readme.md

 ## Paul Irish

 Using box-sizing:border-box; on elements [allows you to use percentage width coupled with fixed value padding / margins](http://paulirish.com/2012/box-sizing-border-box-ftw/).

+## Trent Walton

+The concept of [content choreography](http://trentwalton.com/2011/07/14/content-choreography/) is important with RWD projects.
+The demo inlcudes a small example in the footer, with the first "column" beeing above the five others at large screen sizes.